T1taniumF0rge-Industries-Inc/Software/PySoft/Large Projects/SQLite Password Manager/README.md

 ## Preface:

-This password manager uses the `sqlite 3` databse module for python, and combined with the `cryptography` module, will provide a seamless password manager
+This password manager uses the `sqlite 3` database module for python, and combined with the `cryptography` module, will provide a seamless password manager experience.

 ## Features: